nport/jemma.ah.zigbee.zcl.compiler/README.md

 1. Select "Import..." from "File" menu.
 2. Select "General" -> "Existing Projects into Workspace"
 3. Select the git workspace root as the root for the project.
-5. Click "Finish".
+4. Click "Finish".

 ### Run the compiler

-In order to run the compiler, issue the above step "Compile the JEMMA ZCL Classes Compiler" and cd in the target directory.
-Then move to step "Generate the sourcecode" below.
+In order to run the compiler, issue the above step "Build the Jemma ZCL clusters compiler" and cd in the target directory.
+Then jump to the "Generate the classes from the ZCL clusters descriptions" section below.

 ### Installing the compiler

-To install the compiler somewhere else you need to
+To install the compiler somewhere else you need to:

 1. copy the main jar target/jemma.ah.zigbee.zcl.compiler-<version>.jar somewhere in your filesystem (let say <compilerr-dir>).

 2. Put the codemodel-2.6.jar and java-getopt-1.0.9.jar libraries into your JVM classpath.
 A good place where to copy them is inside JRE installation directory, under the lib/ext folder.
 You can also put these libraries under <generator-dir>/libs, since the MANIFEST.MF file inside the generator jarfile, adds the libs directory to the jar classpath.

-4. Open a command console and cd in the <compiler-dir> directory.
+3. Open a command console and cd in the <compiler-dir> directory.

-### Generate the classes from the cluster descriptions
+### Generate the classes from the ZCL clusters descriptions

 For generating the interfaces sources issue the following command from the jemma.ah.zigbee.zcl.compiler: